Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/structs/PrefabSignData.md

 ### Fields
 - <code id="layout">layout</code> <a href="../classes/Object.md">Object</a>

-  The object that actually displays the layout
+  The object that actually displayes the layout
 - <code id="foreground">foreground</code> <a href="Color.md">Color</a>

   The foreground Color.